30stomercury/30stomercury.github.io/_pages/about.md

 # About me
 Hi!
 I'm Brian S. Yeh,
-currently a M.S. student in the Department of Electrical Engineering at National Tsing Hua University.
+currently a M.S. student in EE at National Tsing Hua University.
 My current research is in the field of speech processing and machine learning with my advisor Prof. [Chi-Chun Lee](https://biic.ee.nthu.edu.tw/cclee.php). <br/>
 Especially, I'm currently concentrated in Automatice Speech Recognition and Affective Computing.